The Best Time to Visit Hawaii: skip the clouds and crowds

 Lodging will be your biggest expense when you visit Hawaii.
 Hotel and vacation rental rates vary by supply and demand.
 Hence, the busy periods of the summer and winter experience a surge in average daily rates.

 The lowest hotel rates were in September in 2019.
-In 2021 and 2022, hotel rates also experienced a dip compared to the summer and winter months.
+From 2021-2023, hotel rates also experienced a dip compared to the summer and winter months.
 FYI, Oahu is the cheapest Hawaiian Island to visit thanks to hotel prices.

 Car rental rates track with lodging rates as they base the price on the amount of demand.
 Hence, you will find the lowest car rental rates in September and October.